zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/types/network/index.d.ts:108:5 - (ae-forgotten-export) The symbol "AccountACEInfo" needs to be exported by the entry point lib.d.ts
 // lib/types/network/soap.d.ts:11:5 - (ae-forgotten-export) The symbol "NameSpace" needs to be exported by the entry point lib.d.ts
 // lib/types/network/soap.d.ts:69:5 - (ae-forgotten-export) The symbol "SoapSearchFolder" needs to be exported by the entry point lib.d.ts
+// lib/types/network/soap.d.ts:91:9 - (ae-forgotten-export) The symbol "Tag" needs to be exported by the entry point lib.d.ts

 ```